Provisioning EKS clusters

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-3. Deploy components
+3. Deploy core

 terraform init